mynar7/blog/content/blog/what-is-jamstack/index.md

 However, defining "JAMstack" is a tricky thing, and the community knows it.
 There's why there's sites like [jamstack.wtf](https://jamstack.wtf) and [jamstack.org](https://jamstack.org) devoted to explaining just what it is.

-Unfortunately, you have to have a solic understanding of web development technologies before explanations of JAMstack start to make sense.
+Unfortunately, you have to have a solid understanding of web development technologies before explanations of JAMstack start to make sense.
 So let's start with the basics.

 ## Let's Review